 Gifts to the community

-Charitable giving has enabled Freemasons in our Province to provide valuable help in many areas such as gifts to a residential centre for young people, the purchase of land for Sea Scouts, equipment for a judo club, a new building for the use of Scouts, Guides and the community at large, gifts to an Alzheimer society, a children’s hospice, an amateur boxing club and many, many more.
+We also believe that Masonry has a valuable role to play in the community and we have been pleased to provide funding over many years to help a wide variety of projects, such as the purchase of land for Sea Scouts, equipment for a judo club, a new building for the use of Scouts, Guides and the community at large, gifts to an Alzheimer society, a children’s hospice and many, many more.

 Manned by volunteers